Cruise Discounts? Where do we start?

 It is one of those awkward subjects that seems to be a topic for discussion on every cruise.
 What discount did you get and from who?
 When it comes to pricing, cruise company promotions are becoming more and more inventive; everything from Wave Promotions each year, 123 choices, ‘One Week Sales’ and discounts to celebrate something or other.
 The reason is simple.
 Cruise lines need to keep their occupancy rates up and fill their ships.
-For Luxury Cruises, this is a good thing.
+For customers, this is a good thing.
 So make the most of it and play the game… We do and you too will be amazed how much you can save.

 Price is always a sensitive issue and we as customers need to stay alert to the offers that are around even after your cruise is booked.
 The old concept of leaving your booking to the last minute to get the best deal has really had its day particularly in the Luxury Cruise market.
 It is nearly always better to book early to ensure you get the stateroom or suite that you want.
 The best ones sell out early.
 Don’t get me wrong, there are sometimes good last minutes deal to be had, but you might wind up with a lesser stateroom suite and end up spending more money that if you had booked early.
 That said, there are deals or discounts to be found; alongside the cruise lines most travel agents will offer small discounts to win your business.